wolf-math/aaronwolfdev/docs/Coding/Python Docs/Guide/iterables/ranges.md

 ### Slicing

-Slice ranges to create new ranges:
+Slice the range to create new ranges:

 ```python
 r = range(0, 10, 2)